pinglainstitute/review-fisheriespolicies/README.md

 Step 1: Obtain data [CMM corpus](https://cmm.wcpfc.int/)

-Step 2: Import to langcahin
+Step 2: Import to langcahin (Currently it uses FAIS as vector store)

 Step 3: Add to vector store

 Step 4: Look at using different embeddings (langchain offers different embedding models)

-Step 5: Can look at using sematic search see below
+Step 5: Can look at using semantic search see below (we haven't pursued this)

-Step 5a: Alternatively, we could do something with symbolic AI combined with RAG, soem initatives to do this in the neurosymbolic AI community.
-I've found two Pyt hon modules that would be useful
+Step 5a: Alternatively, we could do something with symbolic AI combined with RAG, some initatives to do this in the neurosymbolic AI community.
+I've found two Python modules that would be useful see below.

 ## symbolic AI